dumpsterfireproject/FoodLogiQ/README.md

 - If the optional date values are provided within the contents, the date values are validated as dates
 - If all data is provided successfully, store the event internally and return an appropriate success status code
 - If there are any errors, return an error message about the error and an appropriate failure status code

+### Delete Events
 - As an API consumer, I want a REST API to delete a specific event

-- Build a REST API that will attempt to remove access to an event.
+Build a REST API that will attempt to remove access to an event.
 Due to audit constraints, we cannot just remove data from the platform.
 Instead, if a user wants to remove data, it is soft deleted so that the information can be filtered out in the other APIs.

-### Acceptance Criteria
+#### Acceptance Criteria
 - If the user authentication fails, return an authentication failure status code
 - If the supplied event ID does not exist, return an appropriate failure status code
 - If the supplied event ID does exist, but not accessible by the user, return an appropriate failure status code
 - If the supplied event ID does exist and is accessible by the user, mark the event as deleted and return an appropriate success status  code
 - If the event has already been deleted, consider it a success

+### Retrieve Specific Event
 - As an API consumer, I want a REST API to retrieve a specific event

-- Build a REST API that will list a specific event given an ID value.
+Build a REST API that will list a specific event given an ID value.
 You are building a multi-tenant REST API, so only return the data if the user  who is requesting the data is also the user who created the data.

-### Acceptance Criteria
+#### Acceptance Criteria
 - If the user authentication fails, return an authentication failure status code
 - If the ID provided is not found, return an appropriate failure status code
 - If the ID provided is found, but was not created by the user who is making the REST API call, return the same failure as if the ID was not  found
 - If the event of the ID has been deleted, return the same failure as if the ID was not found
 - If the ID provided is found and the user making the REST API call also created the event, then return the event.

+### List Events
 - As an API consumer, I want a REST API to list all of my events

-- Build a REST API that will retrieve and list all events that the current user has access to.
+Build a REST API that will retrieve and list all events that the current user has access to.
 The API shall return a list of events (or an empty list) for  the user.
 The events should be sorted based on the createdAt datetime with the newest events first.

-### Acceptance Criteria
+#### Acceptance Criteria
 - If the user authentication fails, return an authentication failure status code
 - If the user has no events, return an empty list
 - If the user has events, return the list of events sorted based on createdAt with the newest events first
 - If any of the events have been deleted, do not return them in the results

+### Deployment
 - As an DevOps engineer, I want to deploy this project utilizing docker / docker-compose
 - At FoodLogiQ, out platform utilizes docker containers to run.
 This ensures the code is portable across servers and operating systems.
 For this  project, create a docker container that will assemble your REST API and any required resources.
 If you are utilizing additional services such as a  database or web server, then also a docker-compose file that will start up and connect all of the dependent services with each other.